0xSmash0th/ChakraCore/README.md

 [![Licensed under the MIT License](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/Microsoft/ChakraCore/blob/master/LICENSE.txt)
 [![PR's Welcome](https://img.shields.io/badge/PRs%20-welcome-brightgreen.svg)](#contribute)

 ChakraCore is the core part of Chakra, the high-performance JavaScript engine that powers Windows applications written in HTML/CSS/JS and used to power Microsoft Edge.
 ChakraCore supports Just-in-time (JIT) compilation of JavaScript for x86/x64/ARM, garbage collection, and a wide range of the latest JavaScript features.
-ChakraCore also supports the [JavaScript Runtime (JSRT) APIs](https://github.com/Microsoft/ChakraCore/wiki/JavaScript-Runtime-%28JSRT%29-Overview), which allows you to easily embed ChakraCore in your applications.
+ChakraCore also supports the [JavaScript Runtime (JSRT) APIs](https://github.com/Microsoft/ChakraCore/wiki/JavaScript-Runtime-%28JSRT%29-Overview), which allows you to easily embed ChakraCore in your applications!

 ## Future of ChakraCore